-It's not always about you - you just happened to have a bad day and contacted the wrong people.
+It's not always about you - you just had a bad day and contacted the wrong people.
 There's no need to get depressed over it.

-But there certainly are a few things you could do to turn the whole situation around.
+But there are some things you can do to turn the whole situation around and get fewer rejections.

 When your customer asks you a question, it should be clear that you don't have much time to give them an answer.
 Nobody's willing to wait more than 5 seconds for you to respond.